-For entrance to university a Satisfactory Achievement award (SA) in at least four of these Level 3 or Level 4 courses is required.
+For entrance to university a Satisfactory Achievement award (SA) in at least four of these Level 3 or Level 4 courses (UTAS) is required.
 However, to gain a good tertiary entrance score, students are encouraged to successfully complete at least five Level 3 or Level 4 courses over two years.
-Three of these courses must be gained in Year 12 and two may be counted from Year 11.
+At least three of these courses must be gained in Year 12 and up to two may be counted from Year 11.